Become a Friend of Starling Hall

 Call the town office or message the FOSH Facebook page to learn more.

 It was a small group of 31 local residents who founded the Starling Grange in 1875.
-Just four years later on March 8, 1879, a 24’ X 40’ structure was dedicated.
-Within 20 years that building was too small to house all the activities planned and it became necessary to increase the size of the structure to its present size of 36’ X 60’.
+Within four years, on March 8, 1879, a 24’ X 40’ structure was dedicated, the first hall built in Maine specifically intended to be a Grange.
+In just 20 years that building was too small to house all the activities and it became necessary to increase the size of the structure to its present size of 36’ X 60’.

-In the 1990s when the grange operations ceased, the hall came under town ownership.
-Town improvements made the building more useable with plumbing, a concrete foundation, heating system, restrooms and a partial electrical upgrade.
+In the 1990s when the Grange operations ceased, the hall came under town ownership.
+Town improvements made the building more usable with plumbing, a concrete foundation, heating system, restrooms and a partial electrical upgrade.

-While that alone is exciting, there is still much more that needs to be done!
-The buildings structural integrity must be restored and all building systems must be upgraded to meet current safety and use requirements.
+There is now electricity at the pole, a steel beam will soon be placed to stabilize the building for generations.
+Septic hook up and new building entrances are in the works.
+Please stay tuned for how you can help create the new Community Center at Starling Hall.
+There is still much more that needs to be done!
+The building’s systems must be upgraded to meet current safety and use requirements.
 Interior improvements and a new bathroom are needed.
-The building exterior, including painting, clapboard replacement and roof repair, is critical.
+The building exterior, including painting, clapboard replacement and roof repair are critical.

-Can you help us restore Starling Hall so it can once again become the community center that binds us all together?
+Can you help us restore Starling Hall so it can once again become the community center that brings us all together?